Why does a first aid trainer need insurance?

 What insurance is available for first aid training?

-First aid insurance can be tailored to also include personal accident cover, cyber insurance, legal protection and employers’ liability insurance – which may be a legal requirement (external link) if you have staff.
+Insurance for first aid trainers can be tailored to also include personal accident cover, cyber insurance, legal protection and employers’ liability insurance – which may be a legal requirement (external link) if you have staff.
+If you work from permanent premises or have stock, tailored office insurance might help.

 These are just some of the types of business insurance we can offer first aid trainers.
 Build a policy tailored to the requirements of your business.